mirthfulLee/autokani/README.md

 1. Add `#[kani_test]` for target function
 2. Run `cargo kani --harness check_{function_name}` for specific target or `cargo kani` for all selected functions.

+> If the code involves raw pointers, use `cargo kani -Z mem-predicates`.

 ## TODOs

 1. Functions with Generic